 BE YOURSELF AT HANOVER COLLEGE

-Welcome to the International Student Program!
-Attending college is one of the most significant experiences an international student can have and Hanover College is an ideal place in which a student can do it.
+Welcome to the Office of International Student Services!
+Attending college is one of the most significant experiences an international student can have, and Hanover College is an ideal place in which a student can do it.

-Here at Hanover, you will have the unique opportunity to engage with international students and Americans alike.
-The friends you meet will become your family: share in an American Thanksgiving meal with your host family, visit friends’ homes in and outside of Indiana and, in doing so, broaden your horizons both geographically and culturally.
+At Hanover, you will have the unique opportunity to engage with international students and Americans alike.
+The friends you meet will become your family; and the experiences you have will broaden your horizons both geographically and culturally.

 As an international student, you are an ambassador from your home country and represent a new perspective in the United States.
-Hanover College encourages you to share your background on three levels: within the Hanover College community, the town of Hanover community, and the Madison community at large.
+Hanover College encourages you to share your background and culture by taking part in campus activities, participating in service projects and developing public speaking skills through communicating with peers.

 MAKE A DIFFERENCE